DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 ## Dataset
 This dataset is provided as part of the Yahoo Webscope program, to be used for approved non-commercial research purposes by recipients who have signed a Data Sharing Agreement with Yahoo!
 Dataset contains real and synthetic time-series with labeled anomalies.
 Timestamps are replaced by integers with an increment of 1, where each data-point represents 1 hour worth of data.
 The anomalies are marked by humans and therefore may not be consistent.

 Time-series used to evaluate model performance is based on real production traffic of some of the Yahoo! properties.
 These time series have different scales and length, thus we will be testing models on one of the times series in the dataset.
+This simplifies anomaly detection task that are produced only by one of the Yahoo! properties.
 Finding anomalies in other series requires specialized parameter tuning as parameters aren't universal and can't produce models that find anomalies from different sources (there ain't no such thing as a free lunch).

 **The dataset fields are:**
 * *timestamp*